epics-rip/exampleCPP/pvDatabaseRPC/README.md

-# exampleRPCService
+# pvDatabaseRPC

-A channelRPC hello world server.
+An example of a pvDatabase PVRecord which also supports RPC services.

 ## Building

-If a proper RELEASE.local file exists one or two directory levels above **exampleRPCService** then just type:
+If a proper RELEASE.local file exists one or two directory levels above **pvDatabaseRPC** then just type:

     make